What Is an IRA CD?

 A CD IRA is a combination of two things: a certificate of deposit (CD) and an individual retirement account (IRA).
-Those two things can be used together, or you can use either one of them separately.
-For example, you can have an IRA that doesn’t use CDs as an investment, or you can use CDs in other types of non-retirement accounts.
+You can use the two of them together, or you can use either one of them separately.
+For example, you might open an IRA that doesn’t offer CDs as an investment, or you can hold certificates of deposit that aren’t part of your retirement accounts.

 Certificates of Deposit

-CDs are extremely safe investments available from banks and credit unions.
+CDs are safe investments when purchased through federally-insured banks and credit unions.
 They pay interest on your cash, and they often pay more than you can earn in a standard savings account.
-To earn the higher rate, you need to leave your money untouched in that account for a certain amount of time (such as 18 months or two years).

-CDs are a simple investment: you pick a timeframe that you’re comfortable with and you know exactly how much you’ll earn.
-You can also get more advanced and use strategies like CD ladders to manage changes in interest rates and the potential need for cash.
+CDs are a straightforward investment: you choose the timeframe and know exactly how much you’ll earn.
+You can also try advanced strategies like CD ladders to address changes in interest rates and the potential need for available cash.

 Individual Retirement Accounts